 When you can make more money than you are paying, that’s an example of good debt.
 Some people call it leverage.
 Here are some other examples of good debt:

 - Student Loans – The idea here is that you choose to into a little debt now, so that you can make a lot more money through the rest of your life.
 That extra income, in theory, should be enough to pay back all that debt and then some.
+Just remember that if you initially got a bad rate you can refinance student loans and save a lot on interest.

 - Mortgage – This is an area of wide debate – it might even matter where you live.
 If you had a mortgage in the early 1990’s there’s a good chance that the debt allowed you to own a home that appreciated in value a whole lot.
 If you bought in some markets in the last couple of years, there’s a good chance you’ve seen no appreciation and if you sold today would have been worse off than if you rented.
 In many cases, a mortgage is tax deductable and that’s very nice benefit as well.